 She won the events in New York, won a place on the team and set sail for Paris on August 1, 1922.
 She carried the flag for the team and won 1st place in the shot put; 4th in the 300m run; 3rd in the javelin throw; 3rd in the 1000 m run,.
-The United States was 2nd with 31 points and Ludy Godbold scored 10 of them and brought home 6 medals.
+The United States was 2nd with 31 points, 10 of which were scored by Ludy Godbold, and brought home 6 medals.

-Lucile Godbold accepted a job teaching physical education at Columbia College where she influenced the lives of generations of girls for 58 years.
-She taught everything except golf and dance.
+Lucile Godbold accepted a job teaching physical education at Columbia College where she influenced the lives of generations of girls during her 58 years.
+She taught all sports except golf and dance.
 The physical education building at Columbia College is named the Godbold Center in her honor.
-In 1961 Lucile Godbold was the first women inducted into the South Carolina Athletic Hall of Fame.
-In her later years tennis was her favorite sport and she continued as a tennis instructor after she retired from Columbia College.
+In 1961, Lucile Godbold was the first women inducted into the South Carolina Athletic Hall of Fame.
+In her later years, tennis was her favorite sport and she continued as a tennis instructor after she retired from Columbia College.
 Ludy Godbold died in 1981.

 An interesting fact about Godbold Center is that water for the building is heated by rooftop solar panels that were installed thanks to a federal grant awarded to Columbia College in 2011.